-Pursuant to New York Stock Exchange (NYSE) requirements, the Company submitted to the NYSE the annual certifications, dated March 11, 2014 and February 15, 2013, by the Company's chief executive officer that he was not aware of any violations by the Company of NYSE's corporate governance listing standards.
-In addition, the Company filed with the Securities and Exchange Commission the certifications by the Company's chief executive officer and chief financial officer required under Section 302 of the Sarbanes-Oxley Act of 2002 as exhibits to the Company's Forms 10-K for its fiscal years ended September 30, 2014 and September 30, 2013.
+Pursuant to New York Stock Exchange (NYSE) requirements, the Company submitted to the NYSE the annual certifications by the Company's chief executive officer dated February 11, 2015 and March 11, 2014, that he was not aware of any violations by the Company of NYSE's corporate governance listing standards.
+In addition, the Company filed with the Securities and Exchange Commission the certifications by the Company's chief executive officer and chief financial officer required under Section 302 of the Sarbanes-Oxley Act of 2002 as exhibits to the Company's Forms 10-K for its fiscal years ended September 30, 2015 and September 30, 2014.